mkeke/2021-knuts-kabal/readme.md

 # Knuts kabal (Knut's solitaire)

-This is a solitaire card game that is solvable only if you're extremely lucky.
-My father-in-law Knut taught me this.
-He learned it while he was in the army, and never managed to solve it in his lifetime.
-Because of this, it is the only solitaire I ever play (physically).
-I have managed to solve it 2 times in 25 years!
+This is a solitaire card game.
+It is solvable only if you're extremely lucky!
+I have managed to solve it 2 times in 25 years.
+Because of this, it's the only solitaire card game I ever play (when I occationally play one).
+My late father-in-law Knut taught me the rules, hence the name Knuts kabal.

-TODO: explain the rules

-I want to make this as a react app
+The objective is simple: you want the cards to end up in a single pile.
+The rules are as follows:
+- Take a new card from the deck and place it face up, to the right of the other cards on the table.
+- if the new card matches the suit OR rank of the card directly to the left, you can place the new card on top of the card to the left.
+- the above rule also applies to the card 3 piles to the left of the new card.
+- Stacking a pile on top of another often opens up further possibilities in either directions.
+Always pick up the entire pile, and make sure the piles always travel from right to left.

+This game was a motivation to learn React.

 # features to implement